 You will receive the VIPP-SD manual on the first day of the training (the manual is included in the price of the training).
 To carry out the intervention with the practice family, you will need a video-camera, a computer with editing software (e.g. Pinnacle Studio or Adobe Premiere Pro) and possibly a secured USB stick/external hard drive (to view the recordings at the family’s home).
 In addition, you have to bring toys and books to the family to use while making the video-recordings.
 The recordings are in principle viewed on a TV at the family home.
 If this is not possible, you should bring your own laptop with you.

-The cost of taking part in the VIPP-SD training is € 1500 per participant.
-This includes the VIPP-SD manual, the 4-day training course (lunch included), 5 post-training online supervision sessions and an official VIPP-SD certificate.
+The cost of taking part in the VIPP-SD training is € 2000 (VAT not included) per participant.
+This includes the VIPP-SD manual, the 4-day training course (lunch included)/online training course spread over 7 days, 6 online supervision sessions during the supervision trajectory with a practice family and an official VIPP-SD certificate.

 The VIPP Training and Research Centre considers it important that the intervention is accessible for everyone.
 If possible, a reduced rate is therefore offered to participants with a limited budget.
 Please contact us for the options.